Kilenaitor/GraphData/README.md

 Normally when debugging or teaching data structures, the developer has to write a `print` function for the data structure so that they can visualize what the structure looks like at that current point.
-This is usually done in some crude, ASCII art-style, mess of `cout` statements just to get a structure that's semi-coherent.
+This is usually done in some crude, ASCII art-style, mess of `cout` statements just to get a visual that's only semi-coherent.

-With GraphData, all of the work is handled by another library called GraphViz that when supplied with a txt file containing data pertaining to a graph/chart/tree/etc. will draw the diagram to spec and output an image file.
+With GraphData, all of the work is handled by another library called GraphViz that, when supplied with a `.txt` file containing data pertaining to a graph/chart/tree/etc. will draw the diagram to spec and output an image file.
 Done in sequence, an instructor or developer can simply call the library's `print` function as many times as desired and get a sequences of images (named by date and time created) that visualize the changes made to the data structure!
-Awesome :D
+It's pretty cool :D

 ##Dependencies
 GraphData depends on the GraphViz library to be installed on the machine.